Erkan-Yilmaz/iOSUnitTestingMadeEasyFramework/README.md

 This will be a defined method of unit testing iOS applications through a combination of templates, protocols and helpers.

-At the moment this is just a work in progress, I'll announce soon when its ready.
+At the moment this is just a work in progress, I'll announce soon when it's ready.

 ## Installing for Xcode 4